MBA FlowMBA Flow

 Draw your strategy.
 Coach your essays.
 Train your interviews.

 Three workspaces grounded in a 13-year MBA advisory practice.
 Strategy positions your profile, names your lead differentiator, and sequences your rounds.
-Essays surface coaching cards on tone, structure, and weakness patterns — critiques only, never generation, so your voice stays your own.
+Essays surface coaching cards on tone, structure, and weakness patterns, sharpening your story in your own voice.
 Interview Prep records voice answers and scores them on pacing, clarity, storytelling, and confidence.

 • Strategy: differentiator + per-school positioning + round plan